 The first step in emergency planning is knowing what you’re planning for.

 For example, if you live in California, preparing for an earthquake makes a lot more sense than preparing for a tornado.
 If you live in Kansas, it’s the other way around.
 If you live on or near a flood plain, that’s probably your most likely natural threat.
-However, a large-scale power outage like the one that hit the Northeast in 2003, a home fire, or storms are also possibilities, so plan accordingly.

 Beyond these natural disasters, the Centers for Disease Control and Prevention (CDC) published an emergency preparedness campaign designed to help the public survive a zombie apocalypse.
 The CDC’s zombie preparedness campaign may be tongue-in-cheek, but the point is if you and your family can prepare yourselves for the zombie apocalypse, a natural disaster should be no problem.

 Although you should react to each type of emergency differently, the items you’ll need after each are largely the same.
-According to the CDC, you should have a disaster kit that includes the following.
+According to the CDC, you should have a disaster kit that includes the following:

 Easy- or no-prep, shelf-stable food